nirdeshkumar02/Ansible-Learning/README.md

 Ansible Configuration for test practice
 ========================================
-1. Create 2 ec2-server
+1. Create 5 ec2-servers
     - 1 is Ansible Controller
+    - 2 is Ansible Node/Host - Ubuntu
-    - 1 is Ansibler Node/Host
+    - 2 is Ansible Node/Host - Amazon-Linux

 2. Allowing passwordless ssh connection to all Nodes/host.
 Follow these steps on all nodes.
     ```